NXPHoverGames/GitBook-AIM/Dataset.md

 {% hint style="warning" %}
 Teams need to devide the images into train,val and test categories themselves and then create suiatble folders and edit this yaml file
 {% endhint %}

+## Labbled/bounded data set (Advance: multi class images)

+The below links contain file containing images with multiple  signs classes in a single image along with information about their labels and clases that can be used in training of ypur model are present here.

+Labbled data set for Pytorch - [Pytorch_Dataset_Multi_Class_Images](https://drive.google.com/file/d/1Pwdfj1s_jhs9N_B77LSnsnRJK8ORZWJm/view?usp=drive_link).

+{% hint style="warning" %}
+Teams need to devide the images into train,val and test categories themselves and then create suiatble folders and edit this yaml file
+{% endhint %}